gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 The `Lda` instruction reads a value from memory into a CPU register called the "accumulator".
 The `Sta` instruction stores the accumulator in memory.
 This is part of a loop that transfers data from the "zero page" - the first 256 bytes of memory - into other parts of memory.
-Most instructions have  special variant (e.g. `Lda(ZeroPageXIndexed)` which can only access the zero page, but take up less memory and execute faster.
+Most instructions have special variants (e.g. `Lda(ZeroPageXIndexed)` which can only access the zero page, but take up less memory and execute faster.
 It seems that Mario Bros. uses the zero page for function arguments and return values, and other temporary intra-frame storage.